Speed, Accuracy, and Complexity: Speed and Accuracy under Optimal Stopping

-In order to precisely determine the optimal stopping thresholds, we rely on the differential characterisation of the value function $V$: \begin{lemma} The value function $V$ is given by the unique viscosity solution to the free-boundary problem
+The optimal stopping thresholds follow from the differential characterisation of the value function.
+By standard arguments \citep[Proposition 3.1]{OksendalReikvam1998SSR}, the value function $V$ is the unique viscosity\footnote{ The value function $V$ is not a classical solution: it fails to be $\mathcal C^2$ at the stopping thresholds. } solution to the free-boundary problem